vishal-sharma-r/Weather-App/README.md

 # Weather-App
-Usinh HTML, CSS & JavaScript
+Using HTML, CSS & JavaScript

+<a href="https://weather-app-three-flax-93.vercel.app/"> Live</a>